-Designed to provide topics of interest and currently relevant and that are not normally part of the curriculum.
+This course is designed to provide topics of interest and currently relevant and that are not normally part of the curriculum.
 These are elective courses that may be offered on a one-time basis or irregularly.
-Topics will come from the field of social work, but may be relevant to criminal justice, psychology, sociology, and others.
+Topics will come from the profession of social work, but may be relevant to criminal justice, psychology, sociology, and others.